Titou1774/Modeling_corals/README.md

     -Imports "*functions_humanimpact.h*" and "*determination_temperature_pH.h*" as modules.
     -Export results in CSV: "*C02_terrain.csv*, "*acidite_terrain.csv*", "*valeurs_uniques_pH_sante.csv*"

--"determination_temperature_pH.c"
+-"*visualisation_temperature_impact.py*"
+    - Reads in the CSV "*Internal/ecosystem_simulation_results.csv*".
+    - Plots results in a separate window.
+    - Saves key plots to directory "*Output*".

 - "*visualisation_pollution.py*"
-    - Executes the compiled C file.
-    - Reads in the CSV "*Internal/CalculatedData.csv*".
+    - Reads in the CSV "*Internal/C02_terrain.csv*".
     - Plots results in a separate window.
-    - Saves key plots to directory "*Results*".
+    - Saves key plots to directory "*Output*".
-    - Writes a summary file to "*Results*".

--"*visualisation_pollution.py*"
-    - Reads in the CSV "*C02_terrain.csv*" and make the C02 figure(see report)

 -"*visualisation_acidite.py*"
-    - Reads in the CSV "*acidite_terrain.csv*" and make the pH figure(see report)
+    - Reads in the CSV "*Internal/acidite_terrain.csv*" and make the pH figure(see report)
+    - Plots results in a separate window.
+    - Saves key plots to directory "*Output*".

 -"*regressionlineaire.py*"
-    - Reads in the CSV "*valeurs_uniques_pH_sante.csv*" and compute the model"
+    - Reads in the CSV "*Internal/valeurs_uniques_pH_sante.csv*" and compute the model"

--"*visualisation_temperature_impact.py*"
+    - Plots results in a separate window.
+    - Saves key plots to directory "*Output*".

 ## Instructions